 5. Rightline Gear 110730 Truck Bed Tent

-The Rightline Gear full size standard truck bed tent that is easy to put up, convenient to carry with you, and capable of fitting the majority of full size truck beds.
+The Rightline Gear full size standard truck bed tent is easy to put up, convenient to carry with you, and capable of fitting the majority of full size truck beds.
 This tent is floorless, and some people say that they are afraid they will have too much dirt in their sleeping area because there is no attached floor.
 The truth is that the lack of an attached floor makes the tent easier to erect, and if your truck bed is dirty you can put a tarp on the bed of the truck before you erect the tent.
 The real beauty of that is you can keep the tent separated from the dirty floor covering when you pack up so cleaning the tent area is easier.

 Color coded poles make it very easy to set the tent up.
 You also get plastic buckles that will not scratch your truck paint or mar the finish on your truck.